Financial Aid Terms

 Satisfactory Academic Progress: The term used by schools to determine if a student is meeting the minimum requirements for enrollment, which is based on grade point average and the number of credit hours successfully completed.

-Subsidized Federal Direct Stafford Loan: The type of loan for students who have demonstrated financial need (as determined by information from the FAFSA) to have their interest paid by the government during subsidized periods (include enrollment of at least half time, grace period, deferment).
+Subsidized Federal Direct Loan: The type of loan for students who have demonstrated financial need (as determined by information from the FAFSA) to have their interest paid by the government during subsidized periods (include enrollment of at least half time, grace period, deferment).

 Term of Loan: The number of years that a loan is in the repayment period.

-Unsubsidized Federal Direct Stafford Loan: The non-need-based loan that requires the student borrower to be responsible for the interest during the in-school, grace and deferment periods.
+Unsubsidized Federal Direct Loan: The non-need-based loan that requires the student borrower to be responsible for the interest during the in-school, grace and deferment periods.
 Eligibility for this loan is not based on income.